-We are a diversified, growth-oriented oilfield services company providing completion and production services, contract and directional drilling services and remote accommodation services primarily to companies engaged in the exploration and development of North American onshore unconventional sands and shale oil and natural gas reserves, commonly referred to as "unconventional resources."
+We are an integrated, growth-oriented oilfield services company providing completion and production services, contract and directional drilling services and remote accommodation services primarily to companies engaged in the exploration and development of North American onshore unconventional sands and shale oil and natural gas reserves, commonly referred to as "unconventional resources."

 "Unconventional resources" references the different manner by which they are exploited as compared to the extraction of conventional resources.
 In unconventional drilling, the wellbore is generally drilled to specific objectives within narrow parameters, often across long, lateral intervals within narrow horizontal formations offering greater contact area with the producing formation.
 Typically, the well is then hydraulically fractured at multiple stages to optimize production.
 Our completion and production services division provides pressure pumping services, pressure control services, flowback services and equipment rental.
+Our natural sand proppant services division sells, distributes and is capable of producing proppant for hydraulic fracturing.
 Our contract land and directional drilling services division provides drilling rigs and crews for operators as well as rental equipment, such as mud motors and operational tools, for both vertical and horizontal drilling.
-Our natural sand proppant services division sells and produces proppant for hydraulic fracturing.
 Our remote accommodation division provides housing, kitchen and dining, and recreational service facilities for oilfield workers located in remote areas away from readily available lodging.
 We believe that these services play a critical role in increasing the ultimate recovery and present value of production streams from unconventional resources.
 Our complementary suite of drilling and completion and production related services provides us with the opportunity to cross-sell our services and expand our customer base and geographic positioning.